gewhelan-iu/gewhelan-Z652/getting-started-with-git-lab-1.md

 **Describe the steps you took to clone your repository on Github Desktop**

+After signing in with my GitHub account, I selected the "add existing repository" option and selected my existing repository.

 **What is the title of GitHub documentation?**

 docs.github.com